ArchontisKostis/CodeInspectorFLASK/README.md

 The app uses Flask for web development, Bootstrap for styling, PyDriller for repository mining, and Plotly for visualizing data.

 ## 🛠️ Installation
+In order to run the CodeInspector web app, you need to have Python installed on your machine.
+You can download and install the latest version of Python from the official Python website [here](https://www.python.org/downloads/).

 ### 🐙 Clone the Repository
 To clone this repository, follow the steps below: